Khan/style-guides/style/javascript.md

 `require()` lines.

-This is to mirror our [Python import style](python.md#import-style), though there are no "system" imports in Javascript.
+This is to mirror our [Python import style](python.md#import-style), though there are no "system" imports in JavaScript.

 "First party" code is anything we wrote whose primary source lives in the repository its being used in.
 Underscore is third party because we didn't write it.
-Katex is third party in webapp because even though we wrote it, its primary sources lives in a different repository.
+KaTeX is third party in webapp because even though we wrote it, its primary sources lives in a different repository.